 Hardwood flooring is available with a number of distinct surface finishes that not only enhance the wood grain, but also help protect the floor.
-Whether you’re looking for a shiny, high-gloss finish or something a little more matte, hardwood top coatings provide plenty of options.
-Below are some of the top surface finishes for hardwood to note when choosing etiher solid or engineered hardwood flooring for your home.
+Whether you’re looking for a shiny, high-gloss finish or something a little more matte, wood flooring top coatings provide plenty of options.
+Below are some of the top surface finishes for hardwood to note when choosing either solid or engineered hardwood flooring for your home.

 Surface Finishes for Hardwood: The Options

 1. Water-Based Polyurethane